pusakamanggala/echo-music-app/README.md

 Echo is a web application that allows users to explore tracks, artists, playlists, albums, and more from the Spotify music catalog.
 It utilizes the Spotify Web API for developers to provide a seamless music exploration experience.
 Users can search for their favorite songs, discover new artists, playlists, and albums.

+>This app is a personal project created by Pusaka Manggala and has no official affiliation with Spotify.
+This app is the result of personal learning and experimentation, and is not approved, endorsed, or maintained by Spotify.
+All trademarks, brand names, and content associated with Spotify are the property of their respective owners.

 ## Technologies

 Echo App is built with the following technologies: